tipishev/python_debugging_workshop/README.md

 * permadeath:
   - "if you die you start from the beginning" vs "unhandled exceptions stop the debugger"

-Funnily enough, when we look at our codebases, the similarity with dungeons becomes inevitable.
+Funnily enough, when we look at our codebases, the similarity with dungeons becomes stronger.
 See for yourself, our codebases are built over years by multiple programmers, and sometimes you need Git archeology to find what you need, but it's a topic from my another talk.

 A typical code-dungeon looks like this: